leonzheng2/Safe-Exploration-with-Simulator-in-RL-algorithms/README.md

 ### RLGlue Agent
 Contained in `src/agent/`.

 Written in Python.
-Implementation of ASR algorithm, adapted to the RLGlue framework.
+Implementation of ARS algorithm, adapted to the RLGlue framework.

 ### RLGlue Environment
 Contained in `src/environment/`.